slicknode/graphql-query-complexity/src/estimators/directive/README.md

 The multipliers can be combined.
 Configured multipliers that don't have a value or `NULL` are ignored.

-Code first approach can use the `createComplexityDirective` function to generate directive definition:
+If you are using the code first approach you can use the `createComplexityDirective` function to create the complexity directive:

 ```typescript
 import {createComplexityDirective} from 'graphql-query-complexity';